 Overview

 The Experts Profile Manager publication module performs regular, automated searches against a variety of publication databases (Web of Science, Scopus, PubMed, CrossRef, among others) to identify publications that may belong to users.
-If a potential publication is found with a direct match with a user's email address or ORCiD (if added to their profile) it is automatically claimed and placed in their "Claimed" list; otherwise, it is placed in the "Pending" queue for manual review.
+If a potential publication is found with a direct match with a user's claimed publisher identifiers or ORCiD (if added to their profile) it is automatically claimed and placed in their "Claimed" list.
+Conversely, if a publication is a match for a name-variant associated with the profile, it is placed in the "Pending" queue for manual review.

-In some cases, the user's Pending queue may be overpopulated with false positive publications (a typical example would be when individuals with common surnames are matched with publications which do not belong to them).
+In some cases, the user's Pending queue may be overpopulated with false positive publications (a typical example would be when individuals with common first and/or last names are matched with publications which do not belong to them).
 In other cases, the module may fail to identify rightful publications (a typical example would be when articles are missed for individuals who have used a variety of publishing names over their career due to multiple publishing identities).

-In such cases, the user's search terms may be modified to narrow or broaden the scope of searches and ensure that all publications are captured.
+In such cases, the user's search name variants may be modified to narrow or broaden the scope of searches and ensure that all publications are captured.
+Keeping an up-to-date ORCID profile and linking it to your Experts profile is a great way to prevent both missing publications and false positives.

 Overview